akhilsaivenkata/PromptEngineering/README.md

 6. You can give new patient data as input parameters to the model to get the desired output
 7. Run tests with `python -m pytest .`
 8. You can also extend no.of test cases to the existing test file.

+If you have any questions regarding the project, please contact

+ - Sai Venkata Akhil Ammu - ammu4580@mylaurier.ca

+Special thanks to my professor Sukhjit Singh Sehra for guiding me with this project